mmmarinho/ROS2_Tutorial/docs/source/inspecting_parameters.rst

    Set parameter topic_name successful
    Set parameter use_sim_time successful

-indicating that all parameters defined in the abbr:`YAML (YAML Ain't Markup Language)` were successfully loaded.
+indicating that all parameters defined in the :abbr:`YAML (YAML Ain't Markup Language)` were successfully loaded.